-Austria, Belize, Bolivia, Plurinational State of, Botswana, Canada, Colombia, Czech Republic, El Salvador, Estonia, Finland, Germany, Greenland, Guatemala, Italy, Japan, Korea, Republic of, Latvia, Lithuania, Malaysia, Namibia, Norway, Peru, Poland, Russian Federation, Sweden, United Kingdom
+Austria, Belize, Bolivia, Botswana, Canada, Colombia, Croatia, Czech Republic, El Salvador, Estonia, Finland, Germany, Greenland, Guatemala, Hungary, Italy, Japan, Latvia, Lithuania, Malaysia, Namibia, Norway, Peru, Poland, Russian Federation, Slovakia, South Korea, Sweden, United Kingdom

-Belize, Botswana, Colombia, Greenland, Malaysia, Namibia, Peru, United States
+Belize, Botswana, Colombia, Greenland, Malaysia, Namibia, Peru, Sweden, United States